Skip to main content

 Close codeMeaning

-4003Model access not enabled, or usage denied (STT Streaming)
+4003Model access not enabled, or usage denied (Multilingual Transcription streaming)

 Rate limits